Experimental demonstration of quantum advantage for NP verification with limited information

+In this work, we study the power of quantum technologies to provide a computational advantage in an interactive setting, where first we allow two parties to interact in a predefined manner, and then we look at the time it takes for one of them to resolve a specific computational task when they can use quantum or classical resources.
+Specifically, we study the task of verifying NP-complete problems, in particular whether a set of boolean constraints have a satisfying assignment to them or not, when an untrusted party provides some limited information about the solution of the problem.
+For this task, we show that we can achieve a quantum advantage exploiting experimental techniques involving coherent states, linear optics and single-photon detection.

-In this work, we study a fundamentally different type of computational task for which we can achieve a quantum advantage exploiting experimental techniques involving coherent states, linear optics and single-photon detection.
-Specifically, we study the task of verifying NP-complete problems, in particular whether a set of boolean constraints have a satisfying assignment to them or not.
-Before explaining this further let us remark a few properties of our result: first, the quantum hardware we use is simple and the demonstration can be readily reproduced in well-equipped quantum photonics labs; second, our task is inherently verifiable since the output is a YES/NO answer and not a sample from an exponential size distribution; third, the benchmarking against the best classical methods is based only on the assumption that NP-complete problems do not have sub-exponential algorithms, a well-known and widely accepted computational assumption~\cite{woeginger2003exact}; and finally, while previously experimentally demonstrated computational tasks are typically tailor-made for showing quantum advantage with no direct connection to useful applications, the fast verification of NP-complete problems with bounded information leakage can lead to interesting applications, including in server-client quantum computing, authentication systems, ethical behaviour enforcement and blockchain technologies~\cite{morais2019survey}.
+Before explaining this further let us remark a few properties of our result: first, the quantum hardware we use is simple and the demonstration can be readily reproduced in well-equipped quantum photonics labs; second, our task is inherently verifiable since the output is a YES/NO answer and not a sample from an exponential size distribution (we emphasize here that the quantum machine in our scenario is certainly not solving NP-complete problems but merely verifies whether a solution exists or not with limited information about the possible solution); third, the benchmarking against the best classical methods is based only on the assumption that NP-complete problems do not have sub-exponential algorithms, a well-known and widely accepted computational assumption~\cite{woeginger2003exact}; and finally, while previously experimentally demonstrated computational tasks are typically tailor-made for showing quantum advantage with no direct connection to useful applications, the fast verification of NP-complete problems with bounded information leakage could potentially lead to interesting applications, including in server-client quantum computing, authentication systems, ethical behaviour enforcement and blockchain technologies~\cite{morais2019survey}.
+At the same time, we stress that the computational advantage we achieve is not in the standard computational model where a single classical or quantum machine receives an input and computes an output, but in the interactive setting, where we first allow interaction with a second party before trying to resolve the computational task at hand.

-Let us now describe our results on the demonstration of a quantum advantage for NP verification in more detail.
+Let us now describe our results on the demonstration of a quantum computational advantage in this interactive setting for NP verification in more detail.

 The class of NP-complete problems contains some of the most interesting problems both from a theoretical point of view and in practice.
 Such problems include the Traveling Salesman Problem, Satisfiability, and many problems related to combinatorial optimization, scheduling, networks, etc. The main characteristic of these problems is that while it is very difficult to find a solution, and in many cases even approximate the optimal solution, it is easy to verify a solution if someone provides one to us, even if this is an untrusted party.
 Moreover, the theory of NP-completeness shows that all these different problems are related to each other through reductions, meaning that it suffices to study one of them in order to say something interesting about the entire class of problems.